Graphite oxide: Water purification

 Graphite oxides were studied for desalination of water using reverse osmosis beginning in the 1960s.
 In 2011 additional research was released.

 In 2013 Lockheed Martin announced their Perforene graphene filter.
 Lockheed claims the filter reduces the energy costs of reverse osmosis desalination by 99%.
 Lockheed claimed that the filter was 500 times thinner than the best filter then on the market, one thousand times stronger and requires 1% of the pressure.
 The product was not expected to be released until 2020.

 Another study showed that graphite oxide could be engineered to allow water to pass, but retain some larger ions.
 Narrow capillaries allow rapid permeation by mono- or bilayer water.
 Multilayer laminates have a structure similar to nacre, which provides mechanical strength in water free conditions.
 Helium cannot pass through the membranes in humidity free conditions, but penetrates easily when exposed to humidity, whereas water vapor passes with no resistance.
 Dry laminates are vacuum-tight, but immersed in water, they act as molecular sieves, blocking some solutes.

 A third project produced graphene sheets with subnanoscale (0.40 ± 0.24 nm) pores.
 The graphene was bombarded with gallium ions, which disrupt carbon bonds.
 Etching the result with an oxidizing solution produces a hole at each spot struck by a gallium ion.
 The length of time spent in the oxidizing solution determined average pore size.
 Pore density reached 5 trillion pores per square centimeter, while retaining structural integrity.
 The pores permitted cation transport after short oxidation periods, consistent with electrostatic repulsion from negatively charged functional groups at pore edges.
 After longer oxidation periods, sheets were permeable to salt but not larger organic molecules.

 In 2015 a team created a graphene oxide tea that over the course of a day removed 95% of heavy metals in a water solution.

+A composite consisting of NiFe2O4 small ferrimagnetic nanoparticles and partially reduced graphene oxide functionalized with nitrogen atoms was successfully used to remove Cr(III) ion from water.
+The advantage of this nanocomposite is that it can be separated from water magnetically.

 One project layered carbon atoms in a honeycomb structure, forming a hexagon-shaped crystal that measured about 0.1 millimeters in width and length, with subnanometer holes.
 Later work increased the membrane size to on the order of several millimeters.

 Graphene attached to a polycarbonate support structure was initially effective at removing salt.
 However, defects formed in the graphene.
 Filling larger defects with nylon and small defects with hafnium metal followed by a layer of oxide restored the filtration effect.